-SECTION 19.
+SECTION 15.
 NR 19.74 (2) (Intro.) is amended to read:

 NR 19.74 (2) The department may issue the appropriate rehabilitation license to an individual possessing a valid rehabilitators license or permit from another state or province, provided that the minimum requirements of the basic or advanced rehabilitators licenses described in this subchapter are met.
-Applicants shall:
+Applicants shall satisfy all of the following criteria:

-SECTION 20.
+SECTION 16.
 NR 19.74 (2) (a) to (e) and (3) are created to read: